Quantum Pin Codes: Examples and applications

 Repeatedly taking the product with a length-$2$ chain complex therefore increase the length of the resulting chain complex each time by one.
 Moreover any binary matrix defines a valid $\mathbb{F}_2$ chain complex of length $2$ so this approach allows to explore numerically many pin codes.

 We have looked at small binary matrices, up to $3\times 4$, and their self product to form pin code relations with $D=2$ and $D=3$.
-We plot in Fig.~\ref{fig:plotnk} the code parameters obtained $[[n,k,d]]$.
+We plot in Fig.~\ref{fig:plotnk} the code parameters obtained $\llbracket n,k,d\rrbracket $.
+The distance is upper-bounded by numerically finding instances of low-weight logical operators.
 Strinkingly these codes seem to show a general trend of high encoding rate $k/n$ for a small distance.
-Indeed most of them are around $1/2$ rate but just distance $4$ which is the lower bound guaranteed by Prop.~\ref{prop:distance4}.
-A few of them reach distance $6$ or $8$ but for significantly smaller rates.
+Indeed most of them are around $1/2$ rate but just distance $4$ which is the lower bound guaranteed by Prop.~\ref{prop:distance}.
+A few of them seem to reach distance $6$ or $8$ but for significantly smaller rates.
 The codes yielding no logical qubits are not displayed in this plot.
 Note that this procedure is far from generating all chain complex of a given length.